akane2460/final-project-2-akane2460/results/README.md

 ## Results
-Included in this folder is:

-- `shortened_diabetic_data.html`: This is a shortened output of diabetic_data.csv to be included in a memo 1 report.
+Included in this folder will be outputs to be included in the final report.